7 reasons to STAY AWAY from Lisbon: Portugal’s marketing strategy for digital nomads

 3. Limited Housing Options: Despite efforts to accommodate the growing number of digital nomads, finding suitable housing in Lisbon remains a challenge.
 The significant increase in demand has led to a shortage of available apartments and co-living spaces.
 Many digital nomads end up settling for subpar accommodations or paying exorbitant prices for quality housing.

-See also A Day in the Life of a Digital Nomad in Madeira
+See also Being a Digital Nomad in Pai, Thailand

 4. Unreliable Internet: As digital nomads rely heavily on a stable and fast internet connection, Lisbon’s digital infrastructure leaves much to be desired.
 Numerous expats have reported frequent connectivity issues and slow speeds, making it difficult to conduct remote work efficiently.
 Amidst Portugal’s push to attract remote workers, its internet infrastructure has failed to keep up.